 Since the charity's gross income exceeded £250,000 your examiner must be a member of a body listed in section 145 of the 2011 Act.
-I confirm that I am qualified to undertake the examination because I am a member of , which is one of the listed bodies.
+I confirm that I am qualified to undertake the examination because I am a member of the Association of Chartered Certified Accountants, which is one of the listed bodies.